Almo96/Paramutations_TEs/Validation/2022_08_01_Validation_2_Drift.md

 randomly distributed 10000 neutral TE insertions that do NOT transpose in a population.
 Each TE insertion had a starting frequency of 1/2N.
 We followed these loci for 20000 generations and recorded the number of fixed insertions at the end.
-100 replicates were used for each population size.

 ### Initial conditions: